Starter Web¶

 The OPA configuration acts as a client to the Open Policy Agent and is hooked in as request filter

-which is part of the SecurityFilterChain
+which is part of the SecurityFilterChain including the OIDC Authentication.

 Constraints provided with the Open Policy Agent response can be mapped to a custom POJO.

-The class must extend org.sdase.commons.spring.boot.web.auth.opa.AbstractConstraints
+The class must extend org.sdase.commons.spring.boot.web.auth.opa.AbstractConstraints and must be

-annotated with org.sdase.commons.spring.boot.web.auth.opa.Constraints
+annotated with org.sdase.commons.spring.boot.web.auth.opa.Constraints.

 It has request scope and can be @Autowired